MrClarkeSoftware/CSharpProject/IdleClicker_game/Readme.md

 Idle Clicker
-Jared Thompson
-Gavin Schulze
-Suotjhi Phanthadeth
--pretty self explanatory, its an idle clicker game that saves your progress when you exit the game so you don't have to restart everytime when you open the game.
+A game that you click on somthing to obtain points.
+Then you use those ponits to collet other items.
+Trevor, Ethan, Blaine, Jett